FAQ: How do I set up my NAS in Roon?

 • Roon Server on NAS

-Roon Server requires a more powerful processor than most media servers due to the architecture of our Core.
-Historically, most NAS devices have not been powerful enough to deliver a first-class experience with Roon, but an increasing number are ...
+Roon Server requires a more powerful processor than most media servers due to our architecture.
+Historically, most NAS devices have not been powerful enough to deliver a first-class experience with Roon, but an increasing number are becoming capable. ...

 Visit the Roon Community!